mattyapers/Project-2-SQL-and-Tableau-Integration/README.md

 Udemy's The Business Intelligence Analyst Course 2022

 # Combining SQL and Tableau exercise
-## Question: Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990.
+## Problem 1: Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990.

 SELECT
     YEAR(de.from_date) AS Calendar_year,